AI Interview Questions for Internal Mobility Roles (2026): 53-Question Scorecard

 By Jürgen Ulbrich

 Use a 1–5 Likert scale for Q1–Q48: 1 = Strongly disagree5 = Strongly agree.
-Have each interviewer complete the survey independently right after the AI block.
+Each interviewer completes the questions independently, immediately after the AI block — within ≤2 h.

 • Q1.
-The candidate can explain how matching/recommendations work in an internal talent marketplace (at a practical level).
+The candidate can explain how matching and recommendations work in an internal talent marketplace at a practical level.

 • Q2.
 The candidate proposes human-in-the-loop controls for AI-supported matching decisions.